 Myrons Moped is the last moped specialty shop remaining, out of over 100, in So.
 California since the 70′s.
 Owner Shaun serviced 200 mopeds per year from 1978 to 2009.
-Since 2010 he has slowed to about 50 per year, mostly new Tomos.
+Since 2010 he has slowed to only 20 per year, mostly new Tomos.

 Myrons Moped sells parts only for mopeds and nopeds, sold in California after 1973.
 See Parts department.
 Many items are not shown.

 Myrons Moped also sells and repairs new Tomos mopeds, parts, and accessories.
 See New Mopeds department.
 No scooter or motorcycle service.
 Service on older mopeds is limited to components, like wheels or carbs.
 Please call first for service.

 Myrons Moped is located in Fullerton California, near Anaheim.
 Hours are 10 to 6, Tuesday to Saturday, Pacific time.
 Walk-in, ride-in, or call Shaun at 714-992-5592, during those hours, or anytime send him an email at email@example.com.

 Below, author Daven masterfully summarizes the rise in the 1970’s, and the fall in the 1980’s, of mopeds: